anttiluode/TheCriticalClockield/README.md

 # The Critical Clockfield

+EDIT: A new sim: https://anttiluode.github.io/TheCriticalClockield/ Seems to have magnetism, seperation of stuff.
+Particle accelerator like sprays and more.

 ## UV Regulation, Directional Thaw, and Self-Organized Criticality in a Proper-Time Scalar Field Theory

 **Antti Luode** — PerceptionLab, Helsinki, Finland